 - The amount of hemoglobin (the protein that carries oxygen) in the red blood cells.

 - The portion of the blood sample made up of red blood cells.

 Complete blood count (CBC).
 Blood is collected by inserting a needle into a vein and allowing the blood to flow into a tube.
 The blood sample is sent to the laboratory and the red blood cells, white blood cells, and platelets are counted.
 The CBC is used to test for, diagnose, and monitor many different conditions.

-- IgVH gene mutation test: A laboratory test done on a bone marrow or blood sample to check for an IgVH gene mutation.
+- IgVH gene mutation testing: A laboratory test in which a sample of blood or tissue is tested for certain changes in the IgVH gene.
 Patients with an IgVH gene mutation have a better prognosis.

 Bone marrow aspiration and biopsy: The removal of bone marrow, blood, and a small piece of bone by inserting a hollow needle into the hipbone or breastbone.
 A pathologist views the bone marrow, blood, and bone under a microscope to look for abnormal cells.